okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/roles/index.md

 <ApiOperation method="post" url="/api/v1/users/${userId}/subscriptions/${notificationType}/subscribe" />

 Make a User subscribes to a specific type.
 We only support operations for current user right now.
+Requesting for other users will get AccessDeniedException.

 ##### Request parameters